 December 16, 2020

 Vasectomies are a common procedure with about 500,000 vasectomies performed in the US each year.
 A vasectomy is an easy and practical approach to a contraceptive method that has a 0.15% failure rate.
 A big selling point is that sexual function is unchanged, aside from the possibility of it leading to pregnancy.
 Yes, you do still ejaculate after a vasectomy.
-Our Austin vasectomy doctors (urologist Dr. Koushik Shaw or Dr. Lawrence Tsai) perform the procedure in-office.
+Austin vasectomy doctor and urologist, Dr. Koushik Shaw, performs the procedure in-office.
 It takes just about 20 minutes or so, with very little need to prep, minimal recovery time and very few risks.

 Couples typically come to the conclusion that it is “time” for a vasectomy when they have agreed that they no longer wish to conceive due to a multitude of reasons (age, finances, health risks) and prefer a more permanent method of contraception versus birth control pills, patches, condoms or they do not wish to conceive at all.